vincentarelbundock/Rdatasets/doc/stevedata/rst/gss_wages.rst

 Format
 ~~~~~~

-A data frame with eight variables:
+A data frame with 11 variables:

 ``year``
    the survey year